Yuchen20/Yuchen20.github.io/content/posts/low-rank-adaptation.md

 math  = 'katex'

 +++
-**This works is a wrapping up work that conclude all paper around LoRA I've read to develop SeLoRA.
-Note that the variants of LoRA included might not be comprehensive, and cut off around march 2024, but I hope this would give you an idea of what is LoRA, and what have already been accompolished in this.**
+{{< colour "#714285" "This works is a wrapping up project that conclude all the paper on LoRA that I have read to develop SeLoRA.
+Note that although the variants might not be comprehensive and it cut off around march 2024, I hope this would give you an idea of what is LoRA, and what have already been accompolished in this." >}}

 # Low Rank Adaptation
 [Low Rank Adaptation](https://arxiv.org/abs/2106.09685) (LoRA), a line of research under Parameter efficient Fine-Tuning (PEFT) methods, was initially designed for Large Language Models (LLMs), but has later been popularized by the Stable Diffusion community due to its fascinating ability of efficiently learning a style from only a few images.
 As a PEFT method, *LoRA* not only comes with the advantage of allowing effcient fine-tuning, but also adds no additional inference time. *LoRA* achieves this by freezing the entire model and injecting trainable low-rank decomposition matrices alongside with each linear layer.
 This is built upon the hypothesis that the weight update during fine-tuning often exists an **low intrinsic rank**, thus a low-rank decomposition matrices could potentially mimic the weight changes with a few trainable parameters.
 Mathematically, all the linear weight matrices is replaced by: